syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 `SfDataGrid` provides a way to display additional content at the top (Header) and bottom (Footer) of the PDF page while exporting to PDF.
 This can be achieved by using `headerFooterExport` parameter in `exportToPdfDocument` or `exportToPdfGrid` methods.

-Setting the `PdfPageTemplateElement` to `headerFooterExport.pdfDocumentTemplate.top` loads the content at top of the page and setting the `PdfPageTemplateElement` to `headerFooterExport.pdfDocumentTemplate.bottom` loads the content at bottom of the page.
+Setting the `PdfPageTemplateElement` to `headerFooterExport.pdfDocumentTemplate.top` loads the content at the top of the page, while setting the `PdfPageTemplateElement` to `headerFooterExport.pdfDocumentTemplate.bottom` loads the content at the bottom of the page.

 {% tabs %}
 {% highlight Dart %}